Arseny Semionov: Still-Life

 In the 1970s Arseny Semionov successfully appealed to a relatively rare for him genre of still life, creating a variety of decorative and fine works of art.
-Among them are marked at the art shows and in publications Still Life with a Flower (1972), Still Life with antique sculpture (1971), Still Life with Flowers (1975), Still Life with Teapot (1972), Still Life with Jug and Apples (1971), and others.
+Among them are marked at the art shows and in publications Still Life with a Flower (1972), Still Life with antique sculpture (1971), Still Life with Flowers (1975), Still Life with Teapot (1972), Still Life with Jug and Apples (1971) and others.

 Self-Portrait

 Arseny Semenov rarely painted portraits.
 They were mostly images of family: his wife and daughter.
 Stand out self-portraits the artist painted them in the years of 1950–1960s.
 These works, in particular, Self-Portrait (1962) and Self-Portrait of 1964, open new facets of the artist's talents, making for a different look at the rest of his work.
 In a small laconic work Semionov used amazingly accurate means of expression, which allow him with the utmost frankness and depth to say about himself, about his generation and epoch.

-In 1966 in Leningrad has been shown exhibition of works by Arseny Semionov, dedicated to the 55th anniversary of the artist and 20 years of his teaching work at the Department of Painting of the Vera Mukhina Institute.
-In 1977, in the halls of the Leningrad Union of Artists has been shown a joint exhibition of paintings by Arseny Semionov, Sergei Osipov, and Cyril Gushchin.
+In 1966, in Leningrad, there was an exhibition of works by Arseny Semionov dedicated to the 55th anniversary of the artist, and to 20 years of his teaching work at the Department of Painting of the Vera Mukhina Institute.
+In 1977, in the halls of the Leningrad Union of Artists, there was a joint exhibition of paintings by Arseny Semionov, Sergei Osipov and Cyril Gushchin.